Sherman Coolidge: Arapaho Priest in a Changing World

 “Coolidge himself,” the Tribune continued, “could be taken as an example of his contentions of the complete adaptability of the Aboriginal Indian to the customs, civilization and culture of the white man.”

-Born to Northern Arapaho parents and then adopted by a U.S. army officer and his wife around age nine, Coolidge was the literal embodiment of his own message.
-He believed that assimilation to Euro-American norms—inspired by conversion to Christianity—held the key to erasing not only conflict between whites and American Indians, but conflict among Indians themselves.
+Born to Northern Arapaho parents and then adopted by a U.S. army officer and his wife around age 9, Coolidge was the literal embodiment of his own message.
+He believed that assimilation to Euro-American norms—inspired by conversion to Christianity—held the key to erasing not only conflict between Whites and American Indians, but conflict among Indians themselves.
 Why Coolidge felt so strongly about the need for peace and intertribal harmony is a story rooted in the harrowing violence of his childhood.

 Early years and conflicts with the Shoshone

-Sherman Coolidge was born near the upper waters of the Big Horn River, present-day Wyoming, sometime in the early 1860s.
+Sherman Coolidge was born near the upper waters of the Bighorn River, present-day Wyoming, sometime in the early 1860s.
 His father, Banasda (Big Heart), a warrior, and mother Ba-ahnoce (Turtle Woman), named him Doa-che-wa-a, or He-Runs-on-Top, after an ancestor who had led his band over a frozen lake to elude an enemy tribe.
 The family grew over the subsequent years, with addition of a younger brother.
 At that time, traditional Arapaho lifeways had not yet succumbed to the pressures of American expansionism, and the family’s band continued to migrate over their established territory, sustained by hunting and gathering.
 The Arapaho’s primary antagonists were the Eastern Shoshone, who, under Chief Washakie, competed for the region’s dwindling resources.

 When He-Runs-on-Top was just old enough to remember, he had his first encounter with the enemy.
 In the dead of night, Shoshone warriors raided his band’s camp, slaughtering indiscriminately until the Arapaho resisted.
 A series of similar tragedies followed.
-He-Runs-on-Top lost his grandmother, aunt, and uncle in an attack by American soldiers who had mistaken them for Lakota.
+He-Runs-on-Top lost his grandmother, aunt and uncle in an attack by American soldiers who had mistaken them for Lakota.

 These painful losses were but a prelude to the death of He-Runs-on-Top’s father.
-In early spring 1867, the family camped by a stream for the night when they were awakened by war cries.
+In early spring 1867, the family was camped by a stream for the night when they were awakened by war cries.
 Everyone escaped into the darkness, but Banasda remained to fight off as many attackers as he could.
 His body was recovered a day later, shot through the chest.
 Ba-ahnoce, now in deep mourning, was left to care for her two boys.

 The period following Banasda’s death was one of increasing violence on the Great Plains.
 The Bozeman Trail, a newly established offshoot of the Oregon Trail leading through Wyoming’s Powder River Basin to Montana gold fields, became a flashpoint.
 Raids on wagon trains and bloody victories over the U.S. military by the Lakota, Cheyenne and Arapaho forced Washington to seek peace in early 1868.